jenkinsci/warnings-ng-plugin/doc/Documentation.md

 ## Not Yet Supported Features

 Some of the existing features of the Warnings plugin are not yet ported to the API.
-These will be added one by one after the first 5.x release of the Warnings plugin:
+These will be added one by one.
+Feel free to create an issue or vote for an issue in our [issue tracker](https://issues.jenkins-ci.org/issues/?jql=project%20%3D%20JENKINS%20AND%20resolution%20%3D%20Unresolved%20AND%20component%20in%20(analysis-model%2C%20analysis-model-api-plugin%2C%20warnings-ng-plugin\)).

-- Portlets for Jenkins' dashboard view
-- View column that shows the number of issues in a job
-- Quality gate based on the total number of issues